EVALUATION METHOD

 1 – Significantly below peers

-This gives a combined score for each service provider, that decides its ranking on the vertical axis of Local Market Impact.
+This gives a combined score for each service provider, that decides its ranking on the vertical axis of Market Impact and Capability.

 Client Satisfaction (X-axis)